 The law seeks firstly to protect children from physical and psychological harm, but also believes that children have the right to know and be cared for by both parents, regardless of their marital status.
 They have the right to spend regular time and communicate with both parents and other significant family members, such as grandparents and relatives.

-Resolution in most cases is attempted first through mediation.
-If this proves unsuccessful, you will be issued with a certificate to progress the dispute to Court.
-By bringing the case to Court, you are granting the Judge final jurisdiction in parenting orders.
-Documentation must be filed in order to issue proceedings, and engaging a skilled Family Lawyer is essential to ensure they are prepared and filed correctly and promptly.
+Resolution is first attempted through mediation in most cases.
+If this proves unsuccessful, you will be issued with a certificate to progress the dispute to court.
+However, by doing this, you are granting the Judge final jurisdiction in the parenting orders.
+Documentation must be filed in order to issue pro-ceedings, and engaging a highly skilled family lawyer is essential to ensure they are prepared and filed correctly and promptly.

 The cost of child custody matters vary depending on the circumstances and if we need to progress to the Family Court.
 During our initial consultation, we will analyse the situation and risks from each party and then predict the likely outcome.